-When you first encounter a narcissist, you will likely be sucked into a toxic whirlwind.
+When you first encounter a narcissist, you will likely be sucked into a toxic whirlwind followed by the callous discard.
 You will be seduced by their charm and believe that you’ve met your soulmate, someone who possesses the same beliefs, values, and standards as you do.

 They’ve listened very carefully to you when you’ve talked about yourself, your hopes and your dreams and now you’ve found someone who wants exactly what you want in life.
 That old saying, ‘If it’s too good to be true, it probably isn’t,’ will never be more apt than it is in this scenario.